Bimodal Camera Pose Prediction for Endoscopy: Experiments

 \subsection{Our data helps generalize to real data}

-In this section, we show that methods trained on our \textit{SimCol} data better generalize to real trajectories.
-We evaluate the results of three methods on six real colonoscopy sequences.
-We hand-select sequences that were successfully reconstructed with COLMAP \cite{schoenberger2016sfm}.
+In this section, we show that methods trained on the \textit{SimCol} data better generalize to real trajectories.
+We evaluate three methods on six real colonoscopy sequences form the publicly available EndoMapper dataset \cite{azagra2022endomapper}.
+We hand-select sequences that were successfully reconstructed with COLMAP \cite{schoenberger2016sfm} as provided by the authors of EndoMapper data.
 Upon visual examination, we found most reconstructed sequences to produce flat or noisy point clouds indicating errors in the reconstruction.
-We picked sequences that reflected a reasonable and coherent 3D structure of the observed surface.
+We compared COLMAP trajectories of sequences producing reasonable 3D clouds with our own perception of the camera movement and chose the most coherent sequences as test set.
 Because we rely on visual inspection, the COLMAP results are not considered ground truths; however, they are a useful baseline.

-In Table \ref{tab:real}, we compare three different algorithms: (i) our proposed bimodal method trained on our new dataset, (ii) the EndoSLAM algorithm using the publicly available network weights that were trained on EndoSLAM data, and (iii) the EndoSLAM algorithm trained on our data.
-We show the predicted poses in Figure \ref{fig:colmap_traj}.
-We scale trajectories resulting from the poses according to Equation \ref{eq:scale}.
-The errors in Table \ref{tab:real} describe the difference between COLMAP results and scaled predicted results.